This innovative 3-in-1 ultrasound model provides hands-on training in:

 Simulated anaesthetics can be injected into the model with visual air and fluid retention possible alongside the nerve

-Fluids can be easily removed from the product through our self-contained innovative fluid management system so that the product can be used repeatedly for training
+Fluids can be easily removed through our innovative self-contained fluid management system for efficient repeat training

-Using TruCorps’ unique ultrasound gel this creates a perfect medium to allow fluid retention and realistic muscle fluid absorption
+Any ultrasound imaging system with an appropriate transducer can be used, including high frequency linear array ultrasound probes.
+TruCorps’ unique ultrasound gel creates a perfect medium to allow fluid retention and realistic muscle fluid absorption.

 Snap-fit fluid connectors & quick blood refill mean faster training & no mess.